ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ### Purpose of the sub-system

-The Validate a Move sub system allows a user generated move to be passed in through an AJAX route in order for the model to determine if the move is legal given the standard, American rules of checkers.
+The Validate a Move sub system allows a user generated move to be passed in through an AJAX route in order for the model to determine if the move is legal given the standard American rules of checkers.
 Within the PostValidateMoveRoute, a Move object is gotten from the client before it is passed into the CurrentGames service.
 From here, CurrentGames finds the game associated with that client and then creates a copy of the current board configuration to pass to the Validate model tier component.
 This class, given a move and a board config, checks that the proposed move does not violate the rules of checkers.
 Should the move be declared invalid, the Validate component will return a message indicating what rule has been broken.
-This message gets returned to the PostValidateRoute so that the system can display it to the user, allowing them to understand why they are unable to make said move.
+This message gets returned to the PostValidateRoute so that the system can display it to the user, which then allows them to understand why they are unable to make said move.

 The Validate component contains a series of checks that enforce different rules.
 An example of this is the check that is performed for if a jump can be made.
 The system iterates through the board model, finding each piece that belongs to the player whose turn it is.
 When a piece is encountered, that has an opponent adjacent to it, it then sees if a jump can be made.
 Valid jump moves are saved and then used to determine if the player has made a jump.
 If the jump isn't in the list, the Validate component will return a message stating that no valid jumps currently exist.